themejuice/tj/README.md

 tj help
 ```

-If you're more of a read-documentation-online kind of person, check out [themejuice.it](http:themejuice.it) for a pretty website full of documentation.
+Or, check out [themejuice.it](http://themejuice.it) for a pretty website chock-full of documentation.

 ## FAQ